 - Call the

-create_table()function to create a table. - Call the
+create_table()function to create a database table. - Call the

-insert_data()function to insert data into a table. - Call the
+insert_data()function to insert data into the table. - Call the

-select_data()function to query data from a table. - Call the
+select_data()function to query data from the table. - Call the

 if __name__ == '__main__': create_table() insert_data() select_data() drop_table()- Call the